EmreCenk/Reddit_Analysis/README.md

 # Reddit_Analysis
-A project that scrapes reddit, then visualizes the results.
+A project that scrapes reddit meme content, then visualizes the results.